|Presented by||Syracuse University's School of Information Studies|

 Forgotten Island is a point and click adventure game.
 Players take on the role of a lost adventurer with a secret past.
 As the player explores the island they meet a suspicious robot spouting orders to re-classify the falling photographs of plant, animal or insect species.
 The player will also solve puzzles and explore diverse locations from icy peaks to fiery volcanoes.The more classifications a player does, the more money they earn buy items and solve the mystery of Forgotten Island.

-Citizen Sort is partially supported by the US National Science Foundation under grant SOCS 09-68470.
+Citizen Sort was partially supported by the US National Science Foundation under grant SOCS 09-68470.